-3. Statement of the problem
+1. Statement of the Problem

-There are several reasons for choosing to preserve and digitise.
-Dr. Panjabrao Desmukh's special collection available in Dr. Punjabrao Deshmukh Smruti Sangrahalaya, Amaravti.
-Typically, special collection items are unique, so it is more to provide service to scholars to put it in digitise form.
+There are several reasons for choosing to preserve and digitise Dr. Panjabrao Desmukh's special collections available in Dr. Punjabrao Deshmukh Smruti Sangrahalaya, Amaravti.
+Typically, special collection items are unique, to provide service to scholars they need to be put in digitised form.
 Special collection items are often fragile, oversize or it is in need of particular care, and as unique items they are irreplaceable.
 So that replacing their use with the use of some digital surrogate helps with preservation.
 It can also become much faster to look at them digitally than to browse materials, which must be handled slowly and carefully to avoid deterioration.

-Today's library and information centres has passed a long evolutionary sequence.
+Today's library and information centres have passed through long evolutionary sequence.
 Now the concept and the very name "Library" has changed to "Library walls", Network library", Desktop library, "Logical library", Virtual library, "Information Nerve centre", Information Management centre" and lastly "Digital library".

-Today we are living in exciting times digital libraries, whose history spans a mere dozen years will surely figure amongst the most important and influential institutions of the new century.
-The information revolution not only supplies the technological horsepower that drives digital libraries and accessing information.
+Today we are living in exciting times of digital libraries, whose history spans a mere dozen years.
+They will surely figure amongst the most important and influential institutions of the new century.
+The information revolution supplies the technological horsepower that drives digital libraries and accessing information.
 If information is the currency of the knowledge economy, digital libraries will be the banks where it is invested.